How California is trying to keep autonomous vehicle development on track

 Other states have thrown up hurdles.
 Many autonomous vehicle developers have criticized Michigan, for example, for including language in its regulations that seems to limit participation in driverless taxi services to eligible automakers while excluding Uber, Lyft, Google and other nontraditional original equipment manufacturers

-California doesn’t need the most permissive regulations to remain competitive—the state just needs to create a sensible regulatory road map that keeps the engine of autonomous vehicle innovation humming.
+California doesn’t need the most permissive regulations to remain competitive — the state just needs to create a sensible regulatory road map that keeps the engine of autonomous vehicle innovation humming.
 These proposed rules seem to do that.

-**Nidhi Kalra’s husband, David Ferguson, is co-founder and president of Nuro, a machine-learning and robotics startup engaged in autonomous vehicle development.
+**Nidhi Kalra’s husband, David Ferguson, is co-founder and president of Nuro, a machine learning and robotics startup engaged in autonomous vehicle development.
 He previously served as a principal engineer for Google’s driverless car project.Featured Image: mato181/Shutterstock

 0